djedkare/problems/README.md

 ]
 ```

 It turns out that the semicolon binds less tightly than an anonymous function declaration.
-That seems useless to me when the semicolon separates list elements, but when a function needs to perform a side effect before returning a value, it requires one less pair of braces:
+That seems useless to me when the semicolon separates list elements, but when a function needs to perform a side effect before returning a value, it requires one less pair of parens:

 ```ocaml
 let f = fun x -> log_fn_call x; do_something_smart_with x